pc-consulting/ports/README.md

-This folder contains the ports I'm fiddling with.
+This folder contains the FreeBSD ports I'm fiddling with.

 Current state of the art (at time of edit):